 I*ESN (Erasmus Student Network) is a society that brings together both International and Irish students to ensure incoming internationals enjoy their time in Maynooth.
 We plan trips and events in order to bring people together, make friends and create lifelong memories!
 We also help current students considering going abroad by providing information from our own experiences.
 Come join us to meet other and have the craic!
 Erasmus is not a year in a lifetime, it's a lifetime in a year!

-MU Israel Society was set up with one goal in mind.
-To promote peace.
-We are a non political or religious society.
+MU Israel Society is a a non political or religious society.
 We welcome all members, let them be of any religion or background.
 We wish to educate students about Israeli culture and society through fun events open to all.
-As the first ever pro Israel society in Ireland we have a lotto live up to, that's why we need you!
+As the first ever pro Israel society in Ireland we have a lot to live up to, that's why we need you!
 Every member counts and we are free to join.
 Together we can work towards an ever lasting peace.
 We hope to see you soon and please do not hesitate to contact us should you have any questions!

 The Maynooth University Japanese Society was founded with the intention of providing a forum in which to give expression to all kinds of Japanese Culture.
 We concentrate on a diverse range of topics, including literary, historical, artistic and linguistic aspects of Japanese culture, as well as Japanese cuisine.
 It is our objective to appeal to as varied an interest as possible, and to that end we encourage our members to give expression to any area of Japanese culture that they might be personally interested in.
 We aim to assist our members in attaining a broad understanding and appreciation for Japanese Culture in all its complexities and subtleties.
+As well as this, every year we work alongside the Japanese Embassy in Dublin, welcoming foreign students from Japan into Maynooth University through our society and allowing us to diversify our views on modern Japanese culture and the perseption of its appreciation.
 Finally, we see ourselves as the promoters of Japanese culture on campus, and therefore strive to ensure the continuation of Japanese language classes and other distinctly Japanese activities in our university.

 The St John Paul II Theological Society provides a forum for theological discussion, in an effort to foster a deeper understanding of the richness, depth and beauty of our Catholic faith.
 We aim to achieve this by hosting talks and debates on explorations into the writings of various theologians and by discussing various theological questions that affect us today.
 We provide a forum for faith formation that is faithful to the Magisterium of the Roman Catholic Church.
 We strive to engage the students and staff of S.P.C.M. and M.U., and those in Maynooth parish and the surrounding area, in theological discussion and debate.
 As a Society, we are unapologetically Catholic.
 We are, in many ways counter cultural.
 We seek to reach out to people of all creeds, and those of no faith – who are open to the search for the Truth that sets us free.
 This truth has a name and is Christ who is “the way, the truth and the life” (Jn 14:6).